BergQuester/v8tr.github.io/_posts/2018-10-14-sticky-grid-collection-view.md

 1. We want to updates sticky items each time the `preload()` is called.
 2. Iterate over all rows and columns in the grid.
 3. Here an assumption is made that attributes have already been cached in `allAttributes`, thus the order in which the methods are called within `prepare()` is highly important.
 4. Positions of sticky items are updated with collection view offset.
-By doing this we pin sticky items to the edges of the collection view.
+By doing this we pin sticky items to the corresponding edges of the collection view.
 5. Besides updating the positions, we must ensure that sticky items are always placed above the rest of the cells.
 The new helper method `zIndex(forRow:column:)` will be implement for this purpose.

 *Z-index (or Z-order)* is a common attribute in programming APIs that defines the stack order of specific element within UI hierarchy.
 When two elements overlap, their Z-index determined which one appears on the top of the other.
 In our case, we distinguish 3 kinds of Z-orders: